 Now I’m sure it’s no longer a secret, That the recent Ampere or RTX 3000 Series launch Has its share of problems.
 Some reviewers as well as early adopters Have been reporting major issues When it comes to their RTX 3080s.

-With sources such as igorsLAB And the famous YouTuber, JayzTwoCents Speculating that they know What the cause of these problems is.
+Sources such as igorsLAB And the famous YouTuber, JayzTwoCents Speculate that they know What the cause of these problems is.
 And they think it has to do with The use of what they claim are Inferior components In some of the PCB designs From the AIB partners Compared to the FE edition.